jlparkI/xGPR/README.md

-xGPR is a library for fitting approximate Gaussian process regression models and approximate kernel classification models to datasets ranging in size from hundreds to millions of datapoints.
-It uses an efficient implementation of the random features approximation (aka random Fourier features).
-It is designed to run on either CPU or GPU (GPU strongly preferred), to model tabular data, sequence & time series data and graph data, and to fit datasets too large to load into memory in a straightforward way.
+xGPR is a library for fitting approximate Gaussian process regression models and approximate kernel classification models to datasets ranging in size from thousands to millions of datapoints.
+It can also be used for efficient approximate kernel k-means and approximate kernel PCA.

+It uses a fast Hadamard transform-based implementation of the random features approximation (aka random Fourier features).
+It is designed to run on either CPU or GPU (GPU is better for training, either is fine for inference), to model tabular data, sequence & time series data and graph data, and to fit datasets too large to load into memory in a straightforward way.

-Unlike exact Gaussian processes, which exhibit O(N^2) scaling and are completely impractical for large datasets, xGPR can scale easily;
+Unlike exact Gaussian processes, which exhibit O(N^2) scaling and are impractical for large datasets, xGPR can scale easily;
-it is fairly straightforward to fit a few million datapoints on a GPU.
-Notably, xGPR is able to do this while providing accuracy competitive with deep learning models (*unlike* variational GP approximations).
-Unlike other libraries for Gaussian processes, which only provide kernels for fixed-vector data (tabular data), xGPR provides powerful convolution kernels for variable-length time series, sequences and graphs.
+it is straightforward to quickly fit a few million datapoints on a GPU.
+The approximation we use provides improved accuracy compared with variational or sparse GP approximations.
+Unlike other libraries for Gaussian processes, which only provide kernels for fixed-vector data, xGPR provides convolution kernels for variable-length time series, sequences and graphs.

 ### What's new in v0.4.8